Reducer

 Defining a Reducer

-Reducers in this library are based on @ngrx/store
+Reducers in this library are based on @ngrx/store and leverage reducerBase from @k5cjs/store to simplify state management.

 Example Reducer Definition